Reverson (Brazilian footballer)

-Reverson Valuarth Paiva Silva (born 2 February 1997), simply known as Reverson, is a Brazilian professional footballer who plays as a left back for Campeonato Brasileiro Série B club Paysandu.
+Reverson Valuarth Paiva Silva (born 2 February 1997), simply known as Reverson, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série B club CRB.

 Career

 Born in Araguaína, Tocantins, Reverson played for Flamengo's youth teams in 2012 and 2013, until arriving at Grêmio Novorizontino, a team where he has been since 2014.
 He was loaned out as a youth player to Coritiba and Internacional, and as professional level to Mirassol in the 2019 season.
 He has currently made more than 140 appearances for the Novo Horizonte city club.
-On March 2025, Reverson was announced by Paysandu.
+In March 2025, Reverson was announced by Paysandu.